front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### `passwordValidation` deprecation

-The file `src/web/theme/components/atoms/Form/Input/Password/passwordValidation.js` is now deprecated, if you overrode it, you will ned  to override the password validity configuration in `src/web/theme/components/atoms/Form/Input/Password/passwordConfig.js`.
+The file `theme/components/atoms/Form/Input/Password/passwordValidation.js` is now deprecated.
+If you overrode it, you must also override the password validity configuration in `theme/components/atoms/Form/Input/Password/passwordConfig.js` (introduced in this release).

 See ??? for more details on the password field validation configuration.